 Carefully, slowly, nonchalantly you get up and look at your daughters as close as you dare to go.
 Truthfully you tell yourself you really can't see anything.
-It's time to confess to your daughters what you suspect and drag out a lamp so that you can actually see what you were doing.
+It's time to confess to your daughters what you suspect and drag out a lamp so that you can actually see what you are doing.
 Ughhh, you see things in the hair; are those lice eggs?
 Do lice eggs itch?
 Or are there actual bugs in the hair?
 You can't find any, but...are they hiding?

 This scenario occurs every day in families across the country.
 It can be frustrating for parents to identify lice eggs (aka nits) or find bugs that scoot from the light.
 Why is it so difficult to find the nits?
 There are several reasons:

-- Nits are translucent and they camouflage in the hair,
+- Nits are translucent and they camouflage in the hair;

-- Nits are often mistaken for debris that may be in the hair, such as hair casts, DEC plugs, or dandruff
+- Nits are often mistaken for debris that may be in the hair, such as hair casts, DEC plugs, or dandruff;

 How Long Will My Head Itch After Lice Are Gone?